-Each opaque, hard gelatin, pink and black, delayed-release capsule, with the TAP logo and “PREVACID 30” imprinted on the capsule, contains lansoprazole 30 mg.
+Each opaque, hard gelatin, pink and black, delayed-release capsule, with the TAP logo and "PREVACID 30" imprinted on the capsule, contains 30 mg of lansoprazole.
 Nonmedicinal ingredients: cellulosic polymers, colloidal silicon dioxide, D&C Red No. 28, FD&C Blue No. 1, FD&C Red No. 40, gelatin, magnesium carbonate, methacrylic acid copolymer, polyethylene glycol, polysorbate 80, starch, sucrose, sugar spheres, talc, and titanium dioxide.

 Clarithromycin 500 mg

-Each pale yellow, oval, film-coated tablet, with the Abbott logo printed on one side, contains clarithromycin 500 mg.
+Each pale yellow, oval, film-coated tablet, with the logo "M" printed on one side, contains 500 mg of clarithromycin.
 Nonmedicinal ingredients: cellulosic polymers, croscarmellose sodium, D&C Yellow No. 10, magnesium stearate, povidone, propylene glycol, silicon dioxide, sorbic acid, sorbitan monooleate, stearic acid, talc, titanium dioxide, and vanillin.
 Tartrazine-free.

 Amoxicillin 500 mg

-Each opaque, scarlet and yellow capsule, with the Abbott logo and “500” imprinted on the capsule, contains amoxicillin trihydrate 500 mg.
-Nonmedicinal ingredients: colloidal silicon dioxide, D&C Yellow No. 10, dry-flo starch, FD&C Blue No. 1, FD&C Red No. 3, FD&C Red No. 40, FD&C Yellow No. 6, gelatin, magnesium stearate, sodium lauryl sulfate, talc, and titanium dioxide.
+Each opaque, scarlet and yellow capsule, with the logo "M" and "500" imprinted on the capsule, contains 500 mg of amoxicillin trihydrate.
+Nonmedicinal ingredients: colloidal silicon dioxide, ECG size No. 0, dry-flo starch, magnesium stearate, sodium lauryl sulfate, and talc.
 Gluten- and tartrazine-free.

 The usual adult dose of this combination of medications is 30 mg of lansoprazole, 500 mg of clarithromycin and 1 g (two 500 mg capsules) of amoxicillin, twice a day before meals for 7, 10, or 14 days.

-Lansoprazole capsules should be swallowed whole with water – do not crush or chew them.
+Lansoprazole capsules should be swallowed whole with water – do not crush, break, or chew them.